MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Test-MgDriveListContentTypePublished.md

 ## SYNOPSIS
 Check the publishing status of a contentType in a content type hub site.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Test-MgBetaDriveListContentTypePublished](/powershell/module/Microsoft.Graph.Beta.Files/Test-MgBetaDriveListContentTypePublished?view=graph-powershell-beta)

 ## SYNTAX

 ### Is (Default)